Structured Bitmap-to-Mesh Triangulation for Geometry-Aware Discretization of Image-Derived Domains: Appendix I Sensitivity to Thresholds

 \section{Appendix I\\Sensitivity to Thresholds $(a,b,c)$}

-This section evaluates the sensitivity of SBMT to the three geometric preprocessing thresholds: snapping $a$, edge-deletion trigger $b$, and repulsion distance $c$ (cf.\ Proposition~3.9).
-We report results on the three benchmark domains used in the comparative study (star, droplet, and handwritten ``Y'').
+This section evaluates the sensitivity of SBMT to the three geometric preprocessing thresholds: snapping $a$, edge-elimination trigger $b$, and repulsion distance $c$ (cf.\ Section~3.3.4).
+We report results on the same three benchmark domains used in the comparative study (star, droplet, and handwritten ``Y'').
 All other settings are kept identical to the main experiments, including the fixed equilateral background resolution.